cherabear4/cherabear4/README.md

 # 💫 About Me:
-👋 My name is Sammy, I'm a 16 year old developer<br>🧑‍💻 Im currently working on my travel agency VoyagePal<br>➕ My favorite languages are c++ and javacsript<br>❣️ I'm most proud of my markup language I made from scratch
+👋 My name is Chera, I'm a 16 year old developer<br>🧑‍💻

 ## 🌐 Socials: